xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to add a person
+4. Connexion requests for person details
+5. User specifies person details
-4. Connexion adds the person
+6. Connexion adds the person

     Use case ends.

 **Extensions**

-* 3a.
+* 5a.
 Connexion detects an error in the entered details

-    * 3a1.
+    * 5a1.
 Connexion shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 4.

 **Use case: Find a person**

 **MSS**

-1. User requests to list persons
-2. Connexion shows a list of persons
-3. User enters keywords
+1. User enters keywords
-4. Connexion shows all persons whose name contains the keywords
+2. Connexion shows all persons whose name contains the keywords

     Use case ends.

-****Use case: Update a person****
+**Use case: Update a person**

 **MSS**

 1. User requests to list persons
 2. Connexion shows a list of persons
-3. User requests to update a person in the list
+3. User requests to update a person
+4. Connexion request for index of person
+5. User specifies index of person
+6. Connexion request for new details of person
+7. User specifies new details of person
-4. Connexion updates person's information
+8. Connexion updates person's information

     Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The list is empty.

   Use case ends.

-* 3a.
+* 5a.
 The given index is invalid.

-    * 3a1.
+    * 5a1.
 Connexion shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 4.

-* 3b.
+* 7a.
 Connexion detects an error in the entered details

-    * 3b1.
+    * 7a1.
 Connexion shows an error message.

       Use case resumes at step 2.